Dynamic filters

 Clicking on the filter icon it opens the Filters menu where filter sets can be managed.
 To exit this menu, simply press "Esc" on your keyboard.

 A drop-down list will show a list of all saved filter sets.
 Select a filter set from the already existing ones and add the selected filter set to the analysis with: .
-In order to apply the selected filter set to the analysis select: .
+To apply the selected filter set to the analysis select: .

 Each of the filters inside a filter set can be switched on and off by clicking on the green/red circles.
 Active filters have an associated green circle, and inactive filters have an associated red circle.
 Variants passing the filter are shown in blue, and variants that fail the filter are shown in green and crossed out.
 In the example below, all filters are active except the Function filter.
 Filters can be edited or removed